Cosmic-ray Acceleration in Core-Collapse Supernova Remnants with the Wind Termination Shock: Theoretical estimate

 \subsection{Maximum energy in the SNR-WTS system}

 In Eq.~(\ref{eq:emax_cycle}), the attainable energy becomes large when the magnetic field strength in the free wind region of WR stars is strong ($B_{{\rm w},\phi} \propto B_{\rm A} R_{\rm A}^2\Omega_* / V_{\rm w}$).
 However, the residence time in the free wind region (upstream region) becomes comparable to that in the downstream region when the magnetic field strength in the free wind region is strong. $v_{\theta, \rm SNR}$ and $v_{\theta, \rm WTS}$ can be smaller than $c/2$ when the downstream residence time is not negligible.
 This is because the particle motion in the downstream region is assumed to be diffusion and the downstream diffusion velocity is much smaller than the drift velocity in the free wind region.
-If the downstream residence time is larger than the residence time in the free wind region, particles are almost resident in the downstream region.
-Downstream diffusing particles are hard to spread along the $\theta$ direction compared with the case that particles are almost resident in the free wind region.
+If the downstream residence time is larger than the residence time in the free wind region, particles spend most of their time in the downstream region.
+Then, the main particle transport process around the shock becomes diffusion in the downstream region, so that the diffusing particles are hard to spread along the $\theta$ direction compared with the case that particles spend most of their time in the free wind region.
 Therefore, $v_{\theta, \rm SNR}$ and $v_{\theta, \rm WTS}$ can be smaller than $c/2$.
 In our acceleration model, the downstream residence time can be larger than the residence time in the free wind region when the downstream magnetic field strength is not much larger than the magnetic field strength in the free wind region \citep{kamijima20}. $v_{\theta,\rm WTS}$ rather than $v_{\theta, \rm SNR}$ can be the bottleneck for the cyclic motion between the SNR shock and WTS.
 From Eq.~(\ref{eq:vtheta}), $v_{\theta,\rm WTS}$ is

 When $B_{\rm d,WTS}/B_{{\rm w},\phi}(R_{\rm WTS}) \ge 16c/(3\pi V_{\rm w})$, the residence time in the downstream region of the WTS is smaller than the residence time in the free wind region.
 Thus, $v_{\theta,\rm WTS}$ approximately becomes $c/2$.
 This condition, $B_{\rm d,WTS}/B_{\rm w}(R_{\rm WTS}) \ge 16c/(3\pi V_{\rm w})$, can be rewritten as the condition of the rotation period of progenitors, $P_*$, as follows: